nageshchauhan/thinkofjava.io/docs/fundamentals/3_literals/literals.md

     double d = 123_456.7_8_9;
     ```

-    The main advantage of this approach that readability of code will be improved.
-At the time of compilation, these underscore symbols will be removed automatically, hence after compilation the above example will become
+    The main advantage of this approach is that readability of code will be improved.
+    At the time of compilation, these underscore symbols will be removed automatically,
+    hence after compilation the above example will become

     `double d = 123456.789`